 The OAuth1.0a authentication model

-The OAuth1.0a authentication model is a rather complex set of interactions between the Consumer and the Service Provider, which is in our case the FitBit API.
+The OAuth1.0a authentication model is a rather complex set of interactions between the consumer and the service provider, which is in our case the Fitbit API.

-In a simplified way, the following steps are required to access your Protected Resources:
+In a simplified way, the following steps are required to access your protected resources:

-The Consumer requests a Request Token
+The consumer requests a request token

-Using the Request Token, the Consumer obtains the User Authorization
+Using the request token, the consumer obtains the user authorization

-The Consumer then requests an Access Token from the Service Provider
+The consumer then requests an access token from the service provider

-Using the Access Token, the Consumer can now make requests to access the Protected Resources
+Using the access token, the consumer can now make requests to access the protected resources

-To use the FitBit API we need to sign up for a developer account and register the application.
-Once we do so, we get the following bits of information that we will use in crafting the requests to the FitBit API:
+To use the Fitbit API we need to sign up for a developer account and register the application.
+Once we do so, we get the following bits of information that we will use in crafting the requests to the Fitbit API:

-Client (Consumer) Key
+Client (consumer) key

-Client (Consumer) Secret
+Client (consumer) secret

-Temporary Credentials (Request Token) URL
+Temporary credentials (request token) URL

-Token Credentials (Access Token) URL
+Token credentials (access token) URL

 Authorize URL

 The authentication information is usually passed in the header of the request, as key-value pairs.
-This allows you to build test cases or run tests from the command line, like in the following example:
+This allows you to build test cases or run tests from the command line, as in the example in Listing 5-1.

+Listing 5-1.

 $ curl -X POST -i -H 'Authorization: OAuth oauth_consumer_key="abcd1234", oauth_nonce="123", oauth_signature="q4567aacc%3D", oauth_signature_method="HMAC-SHA1", oauth_timestamp="1429137772", oauth_version="1.0"' https://api.fitbit.com/oauth/request_token

 One important note here is that the curl example request is in one line.
-Curl is a command line tool that allows us to perform a GET/POST request and retrieve the contents of the request.
+Curl is a command-line tool that allows us to perform a GET/POST request and retrieve the contents of the request.

-The FitBit OAuth implementation
+The Fitbit OAuth implementation

-The FitBit API is making a transition from OAuth 1.0a to OAuth 2.0 as authentication protocol.
+The Fitbit API is making a transition from OAuth 1.0a to OAuth 2.0 as authentication protocol.
 In this chapter we will use the OAuth 1.0a, which is the current production version.
-When FitBit will transition to OAuth 2.0, you will have to change your application to use the new version.
+When Fitbit will transition to OAuth 2.0, you will have to change your application to use the new version.

-The upgrade from one authentication protocol to another is usually done staged, so that first the new protocol is made available to developers, then as a beta to the general public.
+The upgrade from one authentication protocol to another is usually staged, so that first the new protocol is made available to developers, then as a beta to the general public.
 The developers migrate their code to the new protocol at their convenience, and that equates to using a different base URL for each authentication protocol, so both authentication protocols will be available for a reasonable period of time.

-When the API operators observe from the amount of API traffic that the old authentication protocol is not being used, or has minimal usage, only then they will declare the old protocol obsolete, and announce a date of when the support for it will be discontinued.
+When the API operators observe from the amount of API traffic that the old authentication protocol is not being used, or has minimal usage, only then will they declare the old protocol obsolete and announce a date of when the support for it will be discontinued.

 As a developer it is good to keep in touch with the latest documentation for the APIs you are implementing, so that you can give yourself ample time to upgrade your application to the new authentication protocol.

-For the current OAuth 1.0a implementation, FitBit follows strictly the specification of the protocol.
+For the current OAuth 1.0a implementation, Fitbit follows strictly the specification of the protocol.

-Here are the steps to making an OAuth 1.0a request:
+Following are the steps to making an OAuth 1.0a request:

-The client acquires a key and secret from Fitbit by registering an application at dev.fitbit.com
+The client acquires a key and secret from Fitbit by registering an application at dev.fitbit.com.

 The client builds an application that uses content from Fitbit.